elixirschool/elixirschool/lessons/basics/sigils.md

 ## Creating Sigils

-One of the goals of Elixir is to be an extensible programming language.
+One of the goals of Elixir is to be an extendable programming language.
 It should come as no surprise then that you can easily create your own custom sigils.
 In this example, we will create a sigil to convert a string to uppercase.
 As there is already a function for this in the Elixir Core (`String.upcase/1`), we will wrap our sigil around that function.

 ```elixir